ZnZq/hytale_atlas/docs/TOOLS.md

 `{ key, reference, translations, usedBy, usedByTotal }`.

 Backed by `lang_keys` (50 645 rows, 5 locales) and `LOCALIZED_BY` edges.

+The miss message must describe the root rule as it is implemented: `server.` and `common.` are stripped, and any other first segment is tried only as a literal root.
+It claimed "any root is accepted here, so this is unlikely to be a prefix problem" while `emotes.general.deathCause.burn` missed and `server.general.deathCause.burn` resolved — the root *was* the problem, under a sentence saying it could not be.

 Must return **both** spellings: the stored `key` and the `reference` an asset has to contain.
 They differ by the `.lang` file's own stem — `items.X.name` is